CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/01GettingStarted.md

    ![](images/L01/labenv.png "Lab Environment")

-## Exercise 1 - Import, review solution components
+## Exercise 1 - Import starting solution

-In this exercise, you will import the current solution into the pre-created dev environment and review the components of the solution.
-You will also run a flow that will add sample data to your environment, and test the applications in the solution.
+In this exercise, you will import a solution into your dev environment.
+This solution contains the current version of the PrioritZ apps, flows and Dataverse tables.

->**Note**: The Dev environment is already pre-created as a part of the prerequisites.

-### Task 1: Import, Review solution components and run flow
+### Task 1: Import solution

 1. In the JumpVM, click on **Power Apps** portal shortcut of Microsoft Edge browser that is available on desktop.